 The Committee is also tasked with annually monitoring and evaluating the Company's performance with respect to its Diversity and Inclusion Policy.
-The Remuneration and Nominations Committee held two meetings during the financial year ended 31 March 2022 and carried out other functions via circular resolution.

 Under the Remuneration and Nominations Committee Charter, the Committee must be comprised of a minimum of three members, a majority of whom are independent directors.
+Management of the company are not permitted to attend the Remuneration and Nomination Committee unless invited.

 The Chairman of the Committee is required to be independent.
 The current members of the Committee are Jon Lamb (Chairman), David Flacks and Ted Witek.